mumanchu/OptimizedGPIO/README.md

 ```cpp
 void toggle();
 ```
 This just sets the output high then low again. _(It's totally useless of your output is active low :-)_ This is a separate method because it may have to disable interrupts during the read-modify-write sequence to prevent an interrupt handler changing the register in between.
 This must disable interrupts, but only re-enable them again afterwards if they were enabled before.
-The code to do this is present but is commented out because it slows it down.
+The code to do this is sometimes present but is commented out because it slows it down.
 You do not need to disable interrupts if there is no interrupt that could change the GPIO register.
+See [Disabling Interrupts](#disabling-interrupts).

 <!-- ================================================================================ -->